Is Corn Good Or Bad For Bodybuilding? (Pros & Cons)

 Micronutrients

-Besides having all three macronutrients, corn is also very nutrient-rich.
-Here are the top three nutrients that you can find in corn:
+Corn is very nutrient-rich.
+Here are the top three nutrients in corn and a look at their benefits:

-• Folate.
-It is important in the formation of red blood cells.
-These are the ones responsible for carrying oxygen and nutrients to your muscles and other organs.
+- Folate (15% of daily needs per cup).
+It is vital for red blood cell formation.
+These are the ones that carry oxygen and nutrients to your muscles and other organs.

 1. Corn Is High In Antioxidants